Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Getting variations

-Now that the SDK is initialized and connected to your event logger, you can check what variant a specific subject (typically user) should see by calling the `get<Type>Assignment` functions, depending on the type of the flag.
+Now that the SDK is initialized and connected to your event logger, you can check what variant a specific subject (typically user) should see by calling the `get<Type>Assignment` functions.

 For example, for a string-valued flag, use `getStringAssignment`: